 The Directors have considered the liquidity of the portfolio and concluded that the assets of the Company consist of securities that are readily realisable.
-They have also considered the impact of the war in Ukraine and of COVID-19, including cash flow forecasting, and a review of covenant compliance including the headroom above the most restrictive covenants.
+They have also considered the impact of the wars in Ukraine and Israel, including revenue forecasting, and a review of covenant compliance including the headroom above the most restrictive covenants.
 They have concluded that they are able to meet their financial obligations as they fall due for at least twelve months from the date of approval of these financial statements.
 Having assessed these factors, the principal risks and other matters discussed in connection with the viability statement, the Directors considered it appropriate to adopt the going concern basis of accounting in preparing the financial statements.